Curvature in conformal mappings of 2D lattices and foam structure: Higher Order Terms in the Complex Curvature

-For the instantaneous curvature we found it useful to compute the mean square curvature.
-The mean square curvature is independent of the orientation of the vertex and therefore serves as a useful measure of how strongly the conformal lattice is curved at any given point in the image plane.

-Similarly we can compute a mean square value of the average curvature.
-We find that this leads to a series expansion in which the lowest order term is the mean square curvature given by Eq. ($\!\!$~\ref{eq:mean_square_in_w_plane_3}).
+For the instantaneous curvature we found it useful to compute the mean square curvature, see Eq. ($\!\!$~\ref{eq:mean_square_in_w_plane}), which is independent of the orientation of the vertex and therefore serves as a useful measure of how strongly the conformal lattice is curved at any given point in the image plane.
+Similarly we can compute a mean square value of the average complex curvature.
+We find that this leads to a series expansion in which the lowest order term is the mean square curvature given by Eq. ($\!\!$~\ref{eq:mean_square_in_w_plane}).
 When the higher order terms in this expansion vanish it means that all the image edges, at that particular point in the image plane, have a constant curvature.
 If on the other hand the higher order terms do not vanish this means that Laplace's law, for a 2D or quasi 2D foam used to realise the conformal lattice, cannot be perfectly satisfied for every edge.
 The magnitude of the higher order correction serve as an estimate of the discrepancy between the foam and the conformal map, in most practical cases the discrepancy can be assumed to be negligible if the leading order correction in the expansion is small.

 Consider again a vertex p in the z-plane to which there are connected a number of straight edges of length $|\xi|$ separated by a constant angular separation, such as that shown in Fig. (\ref{initial}).
 Upon being mapped to the image plane the point p is now located at $f(p)$ and the straight edges are transformed into arcs.
-If we were to sum up the average curvature, for each of the arcs emanating form the vertex at $f(p)$, we would find that it vanishes - this is equivalent to saying that the mean of the average curvature always vanishes.
+If we were to sum up the average complex curvature, for each of the arcs emanating form the vertex at $f(p)$, we would find that it vanishes.

-If, however, for each arc we square the average curvature and sum up the squares we have a quantity that does not vanish.
-Thus we can compute the mean square value of the average curvature $\widetilde{\mathbb{K}}$, which we shall denote by $\widetilde{\mathbb{Q}}$, this can be done, most easily, by integrating Eq.($\!\!$~\ref{eq:averageKexp}) with respect to $\phi$ over the range $0\leq \phi \leq 2\pi$ giving
+If, however, for each arc we square the average complex curvature and sum up the squares we have a quantity that does not vanish.
+Thus we can compute the mean square value of the average complex curvature $\widetilde{\mathbb{K}}$, which we shall denote by $\widetilde{\mathbb{Q}}$, this can be done, most easily, by integrating Eq.($\!\!$~\ref{eq:averageKexp}) with respect to $\phi$ over the range $0\leq \phi \leq 2\pi$ giving

 where we find